bank-vaults/bank-vaults.dev/docs/mutating-webhook/_index.md

       value: ">>vault:gen/password#value"
 ```

-Or with [Transit Secret Engine](https://www.vaultproject.io/api-docs/secret/transit#decrypt-data) which is a fairly complex example since we are using templates when rendering the response and send data in the write request as well:
+Or with [Transit Secret Engine](https://www.vaultproject.io/api-docs/secret/transit#decrypt-data) which is a fairly complex example since we are using templates when rendering the response and send data in the write request as well, the format is: `vault:PATH#KEY_OR_TEMPLATE#DATA`

+Example:

 ```yaml
     env: